 Revisiting the Ultimate Goal of Firms

 It is clear that from the arguments of Coarse (1937) and Williamson (1964), that a firm’s decisions and actions are majorly influenced by the intentions to maximise profits.
 The most straightforward way of earning profits is by increasing sales.
 Therefore, Orlitzky and Benjamin (2001, p.
 371) stated that firm managers could want to maximise their short-run sales so that they can gain a larger market share and maximise their long-term returns.
 If this is the case, then it means that sales increment is the ultimate objective of a firm and not profit maximisation as sated by the proponents of the theory of the firm.
 Managers would then not be maximising sales because of the benefits that are associated with more business revenue, but the maximisation of the sales will be the goal.
 In cases where managers in a firm are only interested in sales growth then it is likely that such actions are pursued because of the advantages derived from the increase in sales such as prestige, power, and salary increment.
 In reference to the framework established by Williamson (1964), then the maximisation of the firm’s sales is not the ultimate objective rather the goal is to gain more influence, salary, and benefits.
 Increased salary and benefits imply increased employee welfare.
 A company that can maximise its incomes and revenue in a market theoretically helps to ensure the maximisation of social wealth, which in turn will certainly touch on the facets that are part of the company.
 The only way a company can maximise social wealth is by engaging in corporate social responsibility.
 Therefore, this study works on the assumption that the ultimate goal of companies is to maximise profits and use these profits to improve various aspects of business and society.
 Hence, profit maximisation is not the ultimate goal, rather improving the business and society is the ultimate goal of any business, which can be realised by profit maximisation, and increment of sales.
+If you require business dissertation help, professional assistance can give you valuable insights and guidance throughout your whole process of research and writing.

 Different authors have also found links between the profits realised by a firm and corporate social responsibility.
 For example, Simpson et al. (2002) linked CSR to an enhancement in the economic value of a company, Moore (2001) correlated CSR to the decrease of organisational risks, Backhaus et al. (2002) found a correlation between employee retention and CSR, and lastly, Luo et al. (2006) correlated CSR to the company’s market value via client fulfilment.
 From the studies listed, a common trend that was prevalent was that profit maximisation affects a company’s ability to engage in corporate social responsibility, while at the same time, CSR influences certain factors such as corporate reputation and employee retention among other facets that can either enhance or derail a business’s ability to maximise their profits in a perfect market.